textext/textext/docs/source/install/advanced.rst

 --typst-executable TYPST_EXECUTABLE
     Full path to typst executable.

+--use-tk
+    Use the Tk Interface (tkinter) for the user interface instead of the GTK3 UI.
+    This might be useful in cases where the GTK3 installation is broken, i.e. when loading of the framework works but execution errors occur.
+In that case TexText will not fall back to tkinter automatically.
+Hence, this switch can be used to bypass the GTK3 framework.

 --portable-apps-dir INSTALLATION_DIRECTORY_OF_PORTABLEAPPS
     Windows only: If you use Inkscape from PortableApps use this parameter to specifiy the directory into which PortableApps has been installed, e.g.